In Defence of Nipples

 Modesty & nudity norms exist to avoid indecency.
 Primitive humans covered the sacro-pubic region of the body to avoid the well-marked horror of causing disgust to others.
 As seen in art & clothing history, ancient women naturally flaunted their breasts and nipples were never associated with shame till religion influenced in shaping the patriarchal society of late Greco-Romans.
 Those were times when women of Western society were dictated to cover even their hair & neck.
 In contrast, women in Asia-Pacific, Native American and African societies naturally left their upper bodies uncovered till the influx of Christian missionaries and Islamic invasions in medieval to modern history.
 Read more about evolution of nudity norms for detailed understanding of how female nipples became a sign of indecency with time.

-In India, women predominantly started covering nipples only after European invasion in contemporary history.
+In India, women mostly started covering nipples only after European influences.
 Unaware of our own clothing history, the modern Indian society takes offence at the sight of nipples like no other generation in India’s history.
-As a fashion designer and blogger, clothing and art is my significant medium of expression.
-It makes absolutely no sense to claim that cleavage is acceptable but nipples are not.
-It takes basic human intelligence to understand how ridiculously biased it is when Facebook thinks nipples are NUDE when they don’t belong to DUDE.
+It takes basic human intelligence to understand how ridiculously biased it is when Facebook thinks nipples are nude when they don’t belong to dude.
 I put together this look which aims to rip and tear apart the existing norms to provide an alternative outlook and perspective.

-The interpretation is on your face – right signifies the male, left signifies the female.
-Right has a choice which left does not and that’s just not right.
 Some people want to free the nipple, others want it covered…. and amigo, it don’t matter if you’re girl or guy.
-Let’s voice our opinion aloud to cut loose from primitive patriarchal norms and liberate all nipples irrespective of gender.
+Let’s voice our opinion aloud to cut loose from primitive patriarchal norms and liberate nipples regardless of gender.
 It’s about freedom from from gender bias.
-It’s about comfort.
 And, most importantly, its about personal choice.

-This gender neutral look comprises of destructed convertible white shirt and a lungi, designed & hand-stitched by myself.
+This gender neutral look comprises of destructed convertible white shirt and a lungi, designed by myself.
 The lungi itself is a victim of cultural bias.
 The tubular lower garment of South Indian men is banned in most night clubs in Chennai and it’s bizarre to ban your own traditions in favour of modern Western imports.
-Maybe this is my attempt to play around with the aesthetics and give a high-fashion makeover to lungi.
-As a Rei Kawakubo loyalist, it is only obvious that deconstruction and reconstruction are my key exploration techniques.
+Maybe this is my attempt to play around with the aesthetics and give a high-fashion makeover to lungi with deconstruction and reconstruction exploration techniques.
 I wear what I design.
 I design what I am.
 I am an artist.
 Fashion is my artistic expression.
 If you’re watching closely, you know what I have to say.

 Lungi – Designed by Purushu Arie